-We make statements in this Quarterly Report on Form 10-Q that are forward-looking statements, which are usually identified by the use of words such as "anticipates," "believes," "estimates," "expects," "intends," "may," "plans" "projects," "seeks," "should," "will," and variations of such words or similar expressions.
+We make statements in this Quarterly Report on Form 10-Q that are forward-looking statements, which are usually identified by the use of words such as "anticipates," "believes," "estimates," "expects," "intends," "may," "plans," "projects," "seeks," "should," "will," and variations of such words or similar expressions.
 Our forward-looking statements reflect our current views about our plans, intentions, expectations, strategies and prospects, which are based on the information currently available to us and on assumptions we have made.
 Although we believe that our plans, intentions, expectations, strategies and prospects as reflected in or suggested by our forward-looking statements are reasonable, we can give no assurance that our plans, intentions, expectations, strategies or prospects will be attained or achieved and you should not place undue reliance on these forward-looking statements.
 Additionally, unforeseen factors emerge from time to time, and we cannot predict which factors will arise or their ultimate impact on our business or the extent to which any such factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.
-One of these factors is the outbreak of the novel coronavirus (COVID-19), the impact of which is difficult to fully assess at this time due to, among other factors, continued uncertainty regarding the severity and duration of the outbreak domestically and internationally and the effectiveness of efforts to contain the spread of the virus and its resulting direct and indirect impact on the U.S. economy and economic activity.
 Furthermore, actual results may differ materially from those described in the forward-looking statements and may be affected by a variety of risks and factors including, without limitation:

-uncertainty surrounding the social and economic impacts of the current COVID-19 pandemic, including, without limitation, its impact on the Company's ability to pay common stock dividends and/or the amount and frequency of those dividends;
+the uncertainty and economic impact of pandemics, epidemics or other public health emergencies or fear of such events, such as the outbreak of COVID-19, including, without limited, its impact on the Company's ability to pay common stock dividends and/or the amount and frequency of the dividends;

 Any forward-looking statement speaks only as of the date on which it is made.
 New risks and uncertainties arise over time, and it is not possible for us to predict those events or how they may affect us.
 Except as required by law, we are not obligated to, and do not intend to, update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.

-The following discussion and analysis is based on, and should be read in conjunction with our unaudited financial statements and notes thereto for the periods ended September 30, 2021 and 2020 included elsewhere in this Quarterly Report, as well as information contained in our Annual Report on Form 10-K for the year ended December 31, 2020 (the "2020 10-K") filed with the United States Securities and Exchange Commission (the "SEC") on February 26, 2021, including the audited historical financial statements and related notes thereto as of and for the years ended December 31, 2020 and 2019 contained therein, which is accessible on the SEC's website at www.sec.gov .
+The following discussion and analysis is based on, and should be read in conjunction with our unaudited financial statements and notes thereto for the periods ended March 31, 2022 and 2021 included elsewhere in this Quarterly Report, as well as information contained in our Annual Report on Form 10-K for the year ended December 31, 2021 (the "2021 10-K") filed with the United States Securities and Exchange Commission (the "SEC") on February 23, 2022, including the audited historical financial statements and related notes thereto as of and for the years ended December 31, 2021 and 2020 contained therein, which is accessible on the SEC's website at www.sec.gov .

 The Company is a real estate investment trust strategically focused on the acquisition, ownership and management of single and multi-tenant industrial properties, including distribution centers, warehouses, light industrial and small bay industrial properties, located in primary and secondary markets within the main industrial, distribution and logistics corridors of the United States.
-As of September 30, 2021, the Company, through its subsidiaries, owned 117 industrial properties comprising 152 buildings with an aggregate of approximately 26.6 million square feet.
+As of March 31, 2022, the Company, through its subsidiaries, owned 151 industrial properties comprising 201 buildings with an aggregate of approximately 33.1 million square feet, and our property management office building located in Columbus, Ohio, totaling approximately 17,260 square feet.

 We are also evaluating diversifying our portfolio of real estate assets to include the origination or acquisition of mortgage, bridge or mezzanine loans, all of which would be collateralized by properties that meet investment criteria that are substantially the same as our real estate portfolio or that are complementary to our existing assets.
 The Company believes expanding its investment strategy to include these types of real estate-related assets will enable it to deploy its capital efficiently to continue to grow at times when acquisitions of industrial properties are limited due either to availability or cost.